Sheffield DocFest: MeetMarket & Alternate Realities Market

 In 2016, 64 projects from 27 countries were chosen to participate, including new films from Orlando von Einsiedel, Jennifer Brea, Mike Lerner, Stefan Kloos, Nick Fraser, Christoph Jorg, David Letterman, Al Morrow, Jeanie Finlay, Andre Singer, Amir Amiriani, and Catherine Allen.
 25 Alternate Realities Market projects were chosen, including works from Katharine Round, Alex Pearson, Darren Emerson, and Jennifer Brea.
 313 Decision Makers took part in the MeetMarket, Alternate Realities Market and various other Marketplace initiatives from organisations including Red Bull, Canal+, Al Jazeera, Discovery, National Geographic, Google, and Netflix.

 In 2015, 64 projects from 19 countries were chosen to participate in MeetMarket from 600 submissions, including new films from John Akomfrah, Lindsey Dryden and Maheen Zia.
 300 executives, distributors, commissioners, funders, advisors and buyers across documentary and digital media took part in the MeetMarket and Marketplace activity including The Guardian, BBC, Arte, Dogwoof and Channel 4.

 In 2014, 64 projects were chosen to participate in MeetMarket, including new films from Franny Armstrong, William Karel, and Stanley Nelson Jr. 290 investors, commissioners and production partners took part including commissioners from Netflix, Dazed, Vice, Vimeo and Nowness and distributors Oscilloscope Laboratories, Dogwoof and PBS.

-In 2013 MeetMarket attracted over 600 applications.
-Over 60 projects from 18 countries were chosen to participate.
-Filmmakers included Franny Armstrong, Marshall Curry, Jeanie Finlay, Alex Gibney, Phil Grabsky, Brian Hill, Victor Kossakovsky and Joshua Oppenheimer.
+In 2013 MeetMarket attracted more than 600 applications.
+More than 60 projects from 18 countries were chosen to participate.
+Filmmakers included Franny Armstrong, Marshall Curry, Jeanie Finlay, Alex Gibney, Phil Grabsky, Brian Hill, Viktor Kossakovsky and Joshua Oppenheimer.
 The selection also included six cross-platform projects.

 MeetMarket films and Alternate Realities Market projects are tracked for success across awards and other film festivals.
 Films and projects have gone on to win awards at Sundance, Tribeca, IDFA, Hot Docs and DocFest.

 Notable films to achieve funding through MeetMarket include Unrest and Unrest VR, Notes on Blindness and Notes on Blindness: Into Darkness, Joshua Oppenheimer's The Act of Killing and The Look of Silence, Searching for Sugarman, Jeanie Finlay's The Great Hip Hop Hoax, Ping Pong, 5 Broken Cameras, and God Loves Uganda.